 - WATCH THEM CLOSELY.
 When cooking your lava cakes, make sure to pay attention as every oven will cook slightly different.
 My previous oven gave me perfect cakes at 12 minutes, my brand new one is closer to 15 minutes.
 You want the top to be cooked but still wobbly in the centre.
 Always err of the side of under cooked for the best taste.

 More Chocolate Desserts for Valentine’s Day (or any day really):

 - ¼ cup (60 grams) dairy-free butter

 - 60 grams dark chocolate

 - Preheat oven to 200°C and grease two ramekins with dairy-free butter or oil spray and dust with cocoa powder.

 - Add dairy-free butter and dark chocolate to a microwave safe bowl and microwave in 20 second bursts, stirring well between until it is melted and smooth.

 - Whisk in the icing sugar until combined.
 Add in the egg and egg yolk, again whisking until smooth.
 Add in vanilla, salt and plain flour and whisk together.

-- Split the batter between the two ramekins and bake in the oven for 12-14 minutes (I like 12).
+- Split the batter between the two ramekins and bake in the oven for 12-15 minutes.
 Turn the ramekin upside down on a plate and lightly tap the bottom and sides to release the cake.
-Carefully remove the ramekin and top the cake with ice cream.
-Did in and watch the middle ooze out.
+Carefully remove the ramekin and top the cake with a dusting of icing sugar, some fresh berries and a scoop of ice cream.